David S. Binswanger

 Mr. Binswanger’s major projects at PAI have included drafting, editing, and formatting a variety of documents for numerous Aviation Safety Information Analysis and Sharing (ASIAS) programs, the FAA Office of Rulemaking (ARM), and the FAA Aircraft Certification Service (AIR).
 He has supported the Commercial Aviation Safety Team (CAST) international outreach efforts, provided editorial and meeting support to rulemaking or advisory committees, and assisted the FAA with the analysis and summary of comments posted to the Federal Docket.
 He also has edited and formatted procedures manuals for industry clients, and supervised the drafting, editing, and production of aviation regulations for a foreign government client.
 In addition, Mr. Binswanger has digitized and processed historic FAA records, cataloged incident and accident reports, and provided editorial support for the twice‑yearly Aviation Safety InfoShare conference.

-Mr. Binswanger recently graduated from the University of Maryland with a Masters in Library Science, with dual concentrations in E-Government and Archives and Digital Records Management.
+In 2014, Mr. Binswanger graduated from the University of Maryland with a Masters in Library Science, with dual concentrations in E-Government and Archives and Digital Records Management.
 In the course of his studies, Mr. Binswanger studied the development, maintenance and use of taxonomies to control information.
 Previously, Mr. Binswanger worked as an assistant editor at the American Industrial Hygiene Association, where he edited scientific and technical content related to occupational and environmental health and safety, risk and hazard assessment, and industrial hygiene.